-Date: October 28, 2017
+Date: October 27, 2018

 Location: 4th and Congress.

-Time: 12:00 noon—8:00 pm
+Time: Noon—6:00 pm

-Each location offers exciting ways to celebrate Dia de Los Muertos.
+Each location offers exciting ways to celebrate Día de Los Muertos.
 Explore more below!

 Need help finding your way around?
-Looking for a specific vendor, or the perfect photo?
+Looking for a specific vendor or the perfect photo?
 Interested in becoming a Member of Mexic-Arte Museum?
 Visit the Information Booth for all the answers you need!

 Volunteering?
 Check-in at the info booth when you arrive!

-MARIPOSA MAKERS PLAZA
+FANTASTICAL MAKERS PLAZA

-Join Mexic-Arte Museum’s Education Department for the exciting activities below!
+Activities with Mexic-Arte Museum’s Education Department

-Austin Lowriding Exhibition & Showcase
+Austin Lowriding Exhibition